riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 .. figure:: /figures/execution-pipeline-2w.png
     :alt: Dual Issue Pipeline

     An example pipeline for a dual-issue BOOM.
-The first issue port schedules :term:`Micro-Op`s onto Execute Unit #0, which can accept ALU operations, FPU operations, and integer multiply instructions.
+The first issue port schedules :term:`UOP<Micro-Op (UOP)`s onto Execute Unit #0, which can accept ALU operations, FPU operations, and integer multiply instructions.
     The second issue port schedules ALU operations, integer divide instructions (unpipelined), and load/store operations.
 The ALU operations can bypass to dependent instructions.
-Note that the ALU in EU#0 is padded with pipeline registers to match latencies with the FPU and iMul units to make scheduling for the write-port trivial.
+Note that the ALU in Execution Unit #0 is padded with pipeline registers to match latencies with the FPU and iMul units to make scheduling for the write-port trivial.
 Each :term:`Execution Unit` has a single issue-port dedicated to it but contains within it a number of lower-level :term:`Functional Unit`s.

-The **Execution Pipeline** covers the execution and write-back of :term:`Micro-Op`s.
+The **Execution Pipeline** covers the execution and write-back of :term:`Micro-Ops (UOPs)<Micro-Op (UOP)>`.
-Although the :term:`Micro-Op`s will travel down the pipeline one after the other (in the order they have been issued), the :term:`Micro-Op`s themselves are likely to have been issued to the Execution Pipeline out-of-order.
+Although the :term:`UOPs<Micro-Op (UOP)` will travel down the pipeline one after the other (in the order they have been issued), the :term:`UOPs<Micro-Op (UOP)` themselves are likely to have been issued to the Execution Pipeline out-of-order.
 :numref:`dual-issue-pipeline` shows an example Execution Pipeline for a dual-issue BOOM.

-:term:`Execution Unit`s
+Execution Units
 ---------------

 .. _example-fu: